ouseful-datasupply/food_gov_uk/README.md

 Options:
-  --dbname TEXT        SQLite database name (default: fsa_ratings_all.db) --ratingstable TEXT  FSA Ratings table name (default: ratingstable) --help               Show this message and exit.
+  --dbname TEXT        SQLite database name (default: fsa_ratings_all.db) --ratingstable TEXT  FSA Ratings table name (default: ratingstable) --area TEXT          Specfiy an area to download data for --authority TEXT     Specfiy a local authority to download data for --help               Show this message and exit.
 ```